John-Rood/VectorVault/docs/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)
-# Vector Vault
+# Vector Vault Python SDK

-Vector Vault is an AI development platform that combines a managed vector database with retrieval, chat, and flow orchestration.
-This guide focuses on the Python SDK and explains how to provision vaults, run RAG workloads, and integrate with multiple model providers.
+Vector Vault provides a Python SDK for building persistent AI agents that combine vector search, multi-model orchestration, and stateful workflows.
+This guide covers the complete API surface—from basic RAG operations to advanced agent deployment.

+## Architecture Overview

+Vector Vault consists of three integrated layers:

+1. **Vault Layer**: Managed vector storage with automatic embedding, similarity search, and metadata filtering
+2. **Chat Layer**: Multi-provider LLM orchestration with streaming, context injection, and conversation management
+3. **Flow Layer**: Persistent agent runtime for complex, long-running workflows built in Vector Flow

+All three layers share the same authentication and can be mixed freely—use vaults for RAG, chat for conversations, and flows for autonomous agents.

 ## Table of Contents